Jawhar: Jaivilas Palace

-Due to its architecture style and location, the palace has featured in several films in Marathi and Hindi.

 Hanuman Point

 Towards east of the city, nearly 1 to 2 km from the city center, there is an old temple of Maruti; this temple is known as Katya Maruti mandir due surrounded dark forest of cactus.
 The temple is surrounded by valleys on three sides.
 The valley is nearly 500 feet deep.
 During renovation a view point was created near the temple, which is known as Hanuman Point.
 During the day time, one can see the historical fort of Shahapur Maholi from this point, while during night time, it is possible to see lights of train in Kasara ghat form this point.
 The valley also known as Devkobacha Kada.

 Sunset Point

 Nearly 0.5 km towards west, from the heart of the city, there is a heritage of lovers called a Sunset point.
 The shape of the valley around the Sunset point is like Bow, therefore earlier it was known as Dhanukamal.
 During sunset, one can see the mountain of Mahalaxmi near Dahanu, which is nearly 60 km from Jawhar.